12 Vital Plan Approved Breakfast Ideas

 It sometimes takes a little creativity to stick with a healthy habit, especially when time doesn’t allow for mindful, inventive recipe-concocting.
 Here at Vital Plan, we wholeheartedly agree with the saying, “You are what you eat.”
 You want to feel like a nutrient-packed breakfast smoothie, instead of a greasy breakfast buffet.

 Are you looking for a new set of recipes for your breakfast repertoire?

 The Vital Plan team got together to share their favorite ideas.
 If your gut is in optimal shape, these recipes are perfect for you.
 Enjoy!

 Dr. Rawls: “I love eggs in several different ways.
 One of my favorites is sautéing yellow squash, crumbled turkey sausage, and onions with cilantro in olive oil, then adding eggs blended with some type of milk to make an omelet.

 “My most common breakfast is a smoothie made with frozen blueberries, frozen banana, cucumber, with liquids including ginger tea and some type of milk, such as flax milk.
 I dump in teaspoons of several herbs, such as reishi, cat’s claw, and turmeric — usually whatever Ryan has given me lately.
 Hmmmmm…..good!”

 Jim: “I really like waffles, but I try to stick with the gluten-free version and 100% pure maple syrup.
-Most mornings I have a smoothie with fresh fruit, whatever juice is in the house, greek yogurt and peanut butter.
-Leave out the peanut butter if you’re on the Restore Program.”
+Most mornings I have a smoothie with fresh fruit, whatever juice is in the house, greek yogurt, and peanut butter.
+Leave out the peanut butter if you’re on Phase 1 of the Vital Plan Diet.”

 Jon: “This strawberry smoothie is one of my favorites and it’s the healthier version of the Disney Dole Whip.
 My whole family enjoys it!”